Knights of Columbus

 Slider News Feed

-Pat Leiker went through the exemplification ceremony and joined our council prior to our monthly meeting.
-Pictured L/R Tim Kan (Grand Knight), Dave Leiker (Pat's 4th degree father), Pat Leiker, Ben Biller (Membership Chairman)
+Ben Giefer went through exemplification and joined our council as a third degree member prior to our meeting.
+Pictured are Tim Kane (Grand Knight), Ben Giefer, and Ben Biller (Membership Chairman).

 Council 11067